JimHagan/nr-kafka-connect-demo/README.md

     The 200 confirms that New Relic received the data and you will be able to see `Purchase` events on the backend.

 - Now run the kafka sender with `python generate_events_kafka.py`.
 You'll see very similar output to the previous command except in stead of a 200 and a UUID from the New Relic API you'll get something like this `<kafka.producer.future.FutureRecordMetadata object at 0x7f0fa5bde588>` which is Kafka confirming our message was received.
 In addition the console consumer we setup earlier will echo the event object (since it's consuming from the `nr_events` or `nr_logs` topic).
+We'll also send a count metric to the `nr_metrics` topic.
 Most iportantly your Kafka Connect standalone worker will output something like this:

     ```
     [2020-11-21 15:35:23,456] INFO Response from new relic Response{statusCode=200, statusMessage='OK', body='{"success":true, "uuid":"2adb36fa-0021-b000-0000-0175eb721427"}'} (com.newrelic.telemetry.events.TelemetryEventsSinkTask:126)